MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/access-control/local-accounts.md

 <details>
 <summary><b>Administrator</b></summary>

-The default local Administrator account is a user account for the system administrator.
+The default local Administrator account is a user account for system administration.
 Every computer has an Administrator account (SID S-1-5-*domain*-500, display name Administrator).
 The Administrator account is the first account that is created during the Windows installation.

-The Administrator account has full control of the files, directories, services, and other resources on the local computer.
+The Administrator account has full control of the files, directories, services, and other resources on the local device.
 The Administrator account can create other local users, assign user rights, and assign permissions.
-The Administrator account can take control of local resources at any time simply by changing the user rights and permissions.
+The Administrator account can take control of local resources at any time by changing the user rights and permissions.

 The default Administrator account can't be deleted or locked out, but it can be renamed or disabled.

-From Windows 10, Windows 11 and Windows Server 2016, Windows setup disables the built-in Administrator account and creates another local account that is a member of the Administrators group.
-Members of the Administrators groups can run apps with elevated permissions without using the **Run as Administrator** option.
-Fast User Switching is more secure than using Runas or different-user elevation.
+Windows setup disables the built-in Administrator account and creates another local account that is a member of the Administrators group.

+Members of the Administrators groups can run apps with elevated permissions without using the *Run as Administrator* option.
+Fast User Switching is more secure than using `runas` or different-user elevation.

 **Account group membership**

-By default, the Administrator account is installed as a member of the Administrators group on the server.
-It's a best practice to limit the number of users in the Administrators group because members of the Administrators group on a local server have Full Control permissions on that computer.
+By default, the Administrator account is a member of the Administrators group.
+It's a best practice to limit the number of users in the Administrators group because members of the Administrators group have Full Control permissions on the device.

-The Administrator account can't be deleted or removed from the Administrators group, but it can be renamed.
+The Administrator account can't be removed from the Administrators group.

 **Security considerations**